 Feasible (Realistic, Possible)

-REQ1 The system shall have a natural language interface that will understand commands given in English language.
+REQ1 The system shall have a natural language interface that will understand commands given in the English language.

 This requirement may be not feasible within a short span of development time.